-As a rule of thumb, Split URL testing is preferred when you wish to completely redesign each and every page of your website while A/B testing is preferred when you want to test minor changes across your website.
+As a rule of thumb, Split URL testing is preferred when you wish to completely redesign each page of your website, while A/B testing is preferred when you want to test minor changes across your website.

-Also, once the Split URL test declares a winner, you can further optimize and redesign your webpages by running an A/B test to test the smaller changes on your webpages.
+Once the Split URL test declares a winner, you can further optimize and redesign your web pages by running an A/B test to test the smaller changes on your web pages.